articles that match your search criteria

 going on in my life and I thought early retirement might be an option.
 I went to see my accountant one day, when I was around 55, and he said, “OK, I guess you want to retire”.
 There was enough in there for me to retire at that stage, so I thought – ah, I guess so, I’ll start looking.

 Mar 12 2018 - Simon Palmer - Sell a dental practice

 “Acting like an ostrich with its head in the sand” has become a well-known metaphor for human avoidance behaviour.
 It is used describe a person who intentionally ignores facts, hoping that simply denying the existence of a problem will make it go away.

-Feb 20 2018 - Simon Palmer And Dr Nauv Kashyap - Buying a dental practice Practice sales Staff
+Feb 20 2018 - Simon Palmer And Dr Nauv Kashyap - Buying a dental practice Staff

 For many contracted dentists, their planned path to ownership involves the buy-in or buy-out of the practice they are already working in.
 It should be the ideal buy-in scenario… They have effectively taken the practice for the equivalent of a test drive and know it inside-out, so the purchase involves far less risk than buying any other practice.
 They already know, hopefully get on with, and are accepted by patients and staff; they know the quality of the equipment, and there is a mutual respect with the vendor.

-Dec 4 2017 - Simon Palmer And Bhupesh Kaphle - Buying a dental practice Getting ready / preparing Practice sales
+Dec 4 2017 - Simon Palmer And Bhupesh Kaphle - Buying a dental practice Getting ready / preparing to sell

 There comes a time in every successful dental practice owner’s career when they consider opening another branch, or buying another practice.
 This juncture represents a possible turning point in their personal fortune.
 It introduces an opportunity to grow their wealth by expanding the scale and scope of their business interests and, at the same time, it also introduces new complexities and risks into their life, which have the potential to bring down what they have built thus far.